 All participants can then enjoy their drink, adding sugar if they wish.
 Usually, after the first round is finished, there are two more servings, with each cup having spiritual significance.

 There are some variations that people may encounter, including the addition of spices, butter, or honey.
 In some cases, snacks are prepared, as well.
 However, the process above gives you a solid idea of what usually occurs.
+The coffee cherries used in the ceremony are often grown at high altitudes, affecting their maturation rates and flavor profiles.

 Types of Coffee in Ethiopia

 While the Ethiopian coffee types are mainly limited to arabica beans, the number of varieties may number in the thousands.
 Along with larger developers, wild-grown coffee is still found in the country.
 Plus, many households and communities have smaller gardens, each with a unique version of the coffee plant.
+The traditional and modern methods of processing, such as washed, natural, and honey processes, play a crucial role in defining the flavor and characteristics of Ethiopian coffee.

 How to Order Coffee in Ethiopia